a3rev/a3-portfolio/readme.txt

 == Upgrade Notice ==

+= 3.1.1 =
+This release has a vulnerability security patch, please upgrade now.

 = 3.1.0 =
 This feature release removes the fontawesome lib and replaces icons with SVGs plus adds Default Topography option to font controls.